AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Create or edit filters in Adobe Workfront
-description: (NOTE: ***IMPORTANT: this DIV will need to be drafted/ hidden when the following DIV (that includes new filters) will be live)
+description: "(NOTE: ***IMPORTANT: this DIV will need to be drafted/ hidden when the following DIV (that includes new filters) will be live)"
 ---

 # Create or edit filters in Adobe Workfront